Characters: Sengoku Basara Maeda Clan

 - Long-Haired Pretty Boy: Long, beautiful, flowing locks.
 Heck, most of the girls have shorter hair than him, Oichi being his only rival.

 - Love at First Sight: The start of his relationship with Magoichi in SB3.
 She dismisses it as a lie, but by the end he really has fallen for her.

-- Love Triangle: Playfully invoked in the second game, when he wonders if Matsu has a crush on him, which Matsu and Toshiie of course deny.
-In the third game he briefly believes himself to be in one of these with Magoichi and Motochika.
+- Love Triangle: Playfully invoked in the second game, when he wonders if Matsu has a crush on him, which she and Toshiie heatedly deny.
+In the third game he briefly believes himself to be involved in one of these with Magoichi and Motochika.

 - Martial Pacifist: Though he dislikes war and killing, Keiji's always up for a good brawl.